Dynamic Host Configuration Protocol (DHCP)

 Learn More About DCHP

-If you need assistance setting up your computer to use DHCP, contact your local IT technician, the IT Help Desk 978-934-4357 or send an email to firstname.lastname@example.org.
+If you need assistance setting up your computer to use DHCP, contact your local IT technician, the IT Service Desk 978-934-4357 or send an email to firstname.lastname@example.org.

 DHCP lease time for most devices connected to the wired network is seven days.
 Wireless devices have lease times of 30 minutes.